docker/docs/_includes/ee-linux-install-reuse.md

 There are two ways to install and upgrade [Docker Enterprise Edition (Docker EE)](https://www.docker.com/enterprise-edition/){: target="_blank" class="_" }
 on {{ linux-dist-long }}:

-- [YUM repository](#repo-install-and-upgrade): Set up a Docker repository and install Docker EE from it.
+- [YUM repository](#repo-install-and-upgrade): Set up a Docker repository and install Docker Engine - Enterprise from it.
 This is the recommended approach because installation and upgrades are managed with YUM and easier to do.

 - [RPM package](#package-install-and-upgrade): Download the {{ package-format }} package, install it manually, and manage upgrades manually.
-This is useful when installing Docker EE on air-gapped systems with no access to the internet.
+This is useful when installing Docker Engine - Enterprise on air-gapped systems with no access to the internet.

 {% if linux-dist == "rhel" or linux-dist == "oraclelinux" %}
 Docker Engine - Community is _not_ supported on {{ linux-dist-long }}.